-Eric Trump Net Worth and Salary: Eric Trump is an American businessman and philanthropist who has a net worth of $300 million.
-Eric is probably best known for being the second son of Donald Trump.
+Eric Trump is an American businessman and philanthropist who has a net worth of $350 million.
+Eric Trump is probably best known for being the second son of Donald Trump.
 Eric often appeared with his father on the reality show "The Apprentice."
 Following his father's involvement in politics and his victory in the 2016 US Presidential election, Eric became a vocal and public supporter for the Trump presidency.
 He is also a successful businessman and plays a key role in the Trump Organization.

 Like his father, Eric attended the Hill School, a coed preparatory boarding school located in Pennsylvania.
 He allegedly arrived at the school with just one bag and a lamp.
 His classmates have described him as "good-spirited," and he displayed a talent for woodworking during his school years.
 Over the summers, he helped with the family business and worked on various construction sites with his brother as a laborer.

 During this period, he also watched his father conduct negotiations and other important business.
 By the end of high school, Eric Trump knew he wanted to enter the family organization.
 Although his elder siblings went to the University of Pennsylvania, Eric decided to go to Georgetown University instead.
-During his time at Georgetown, he earned a degree in finance and management.
+At Georgetown, he earned a degree in finance and management.